Ridzz23/cse15l-lab-reports/LabReport2.md

   ![Image](AbsPathsLocal.png)

-  > These are the paths of the keys on the remote server :
+  > These are the paths of the keys on my computer :
   > The absolute path of the private key is : `/Users/ridhis/.ssh/id_rsa`
   > The absolute path of the public key is : `/Users/ridhis/.ssh/id_rsa.pub`
   >